+'''

-''' USAGE for p4login v4.4.1:
+USAGE for p4login v4.4.2:

 p4login [<instance>] [-p <port> | -service] [-automation] [-all]

+or

 p4login -h|-man

+DESCRIPTION:

-In its simplest form, this script simply logs in P4USER to P4PORT using the defined password access mechanism. '''
+In its simplest form, this script simply logs in P4USER to P4PORT

+using the defined password access mechanism.

-It generates a login ticket for the SDP super user, defined by P4USER when sourcing the SDP standard shell environment.
-It is called from cron scripts, and so does not normally generate any output.
+It generates a login ticket for the SDP super user, defined by

+P4USER when sourcing the SDP standard shell environment.
+It is

+called from cron scripts, and so does not normally generate any

+output.

-If run on a replica with the -service option, the serviceUser defined for the given replica is logged in.
+If run on a replica with the -service option, the serviceUser defined

+for the given replica is logged in.

+'''

-The \$SDP_AUTOMATION_USERS variable can be defined in /p4_N.vars.
+70 of 107 - Chapter 9.
+Tools and Scripts The \$SDP_AUTOMATION_USERS variable can be defined in /p4_N.vars.
 If defined, this should contain a comma-delimited list of automation users to be logged in when the -automation option is used.
-A definition might look like:

-export SDP_AUTOMATION_USERS=builder,trigger-admin,p4review

-Login behaviour is affected by external factors:

-- 1. P4AUTH, if defined, affects login behavior on replicas. - 2.
-The auth.id setting, if defined, affects login behaviors (and generally simplifies them). - 3.
-The \$SDP_ALWAYS_LOGIN variable.
+A definition might look like: export SDP AUTOMATION USERS=builder,trigger-admin,p4review Login behavior is affected by external factors: 1.
+P4AUTH, if defined, affects login behavior on replicas.
+2. The auth.id setting, if defined, affects login behaviors (and generally simplifies them).
+3. The \$SDP_ALWAYS_LOGIN variable.
 If set to 1, this causes p4login to always execute a 'p4 login' command to generate a login ticket, even if a 'p4 login -s' test indicates none is needed.
 By default, the login is skipped if a 'p4 login -s' test indicates a long-term ticket is available that expires 31+days in the future.
 Add "export SDP_ALWYAYS_LOGIN=1" to /p4_N.vars to change the default for an instance, or to /p4/common/bin/p4_vars to change it globally.
-If unset, the default is 0. - 4.
-If the P4PORT contains an ssl: prefix, the P4TRUST relationship is checked, and if necessary, a p4 trust -f -y is done to establish trust.

-Specify the SDP instances.
-If not specified, the SDP_INSTANCE environment variable is used instead.
-If the instance is not defined by a parameter and SDP_INSTANCE is not defined, p4login exists immediately with an error message.
+If unset, the default is 0.
+4. If the P4PORT contains an ssl: prefix, the P4TRUST relationship is checked, and if necessary, a p4 trust -f -y is done to establish trust.
+OPTIONS: <instance> Specify the SDP instances.
+If not specified, the SDP INSTANCE environment variable is used instead.
+If the instance is not defined by a parameter and SDP_INSTANCE is not defined, p4login exists immediately with an error message. -service Specify -service when run on a replica or edge server to login the super user and the replication service user.
+This option is not compatible with '-p <port>'. -p <port> Specify a P4PORT value to login to, overriding the default defined by P4PORT setting in the environment.
+If operating on a host other than the master, and auth.id is set, this flag is ignored; the P4TARGET for the replica is used instead.
+This option is not compatible with '-service'. -automation Specify -automation to login external automation users defined by the \$SDP_AUTOMATION_USERS variable.